Abstract Painters

 Ivan Picelj (b.1924)

-Croatian geometrical abstract painter, co-founder of group EXAT-51.
+Croatian geometrical abstract painter, leading figure in group EXAT-51.

 Helen Frankenthaler (b.1928)

-Minimalist painter, developed "stain painting" for diaphanous effects.
+Minimalist painter, developed "colour stain painting" for diaphanous effects.

 Robert Ryman (b.1930)